ReturnHelper/return-request-api-docs/source/Webhook.rst

   This is a new version of :ref:`notification-MarkReceived`.
   In this version, the original mark receive notification has been split into two distinct notifications: mark receive and :ref:`notification-inventoryCreated`.

-  There are changes made to the original notification structure.
-Please see :ref:`notification-MarkReceived` New integration customers should contact our customer service team to enable this version.
-By default, the system continues to send out the original notification.

 category: ``rsl``

 action: ``markShipmentArrive``